GoogleCloudPlatform/tensorflow-recommendation-wals/README.md

 - Recommendation model code, and scripts to train and tune the model on ML Engine
 - A REST endpoint using [Google Cloud Endpoints](https://cloud.google.com/endpoints/) for serving recommendations
-- An Airflow server running on GKE for orchestrating scheduled model training
+- An Airflow server managed by Cloud Composer (or alternatively, running on GKE) for running scheduled model training

 ## Before you begin